dsc-courses/dsc10-2022-fa/syllabus.md

 hidden correctness tests that determine your score.

 To submit a homework, follow the instructions in the assignment to upload your notebook to Gradescope.
-Check back after the deadline to see your score, based on the hidden correctness tests.
 Homeworks will be due on **Tuesdays at 11:59pm**.
 We will release homework assignments roughly a week before they're due.
 The lowest homework score is dropped from the grade calculation.